akshala/Assembler/README.md

 * Ensure that each label is declared only once.
 * Ensure that macro name is not same as that of opcode.
 * Ensure no two macros have the same name.
-* Ensure that each opcode is given the correct number of opcodes.
+* Ensure that each opcode is given the correct number of operands.
 Neither less nor more.
 * Ensure that label is declared before being called by branching opcodes.
 To ensure that each called label is declared, forward referencing is used.
 * STP is missing
 * In case the operand > 255 it cannot be represented in 8 bits for operand in instruction length.